wcarc-on/wcarc-site/minutes/report2020.md

 - Robert (VE3BE) applied Club ID stickers on all Club assets located in the Boltwood observatory.
 - The longer term plan is to move all Club assets in storage to the Diefenbunker.
-- Charles MacDonald (VA3CPY) stepped forward to occupy the President’s position.
-As he is the only candidate, he is elected by acclamation as the Club’s 2020/2021 President.
+- Charles MacDonald (VA3CPY) stepped forward to occupy the President's position.
+As he is the only candidate, he is elected by acclamation as the Club's 2020/2021 President.

 ### August